ATV wreck kills local teen

-A law enforcement investigation indicates that an Atchison-area teen died on Monday night from the consequences of an ATV rollover crash, which also harmed its 3 passengers.
+A law enforcement investigation indicates that an Atchison-area teen died on Monday night from the consequences of an ATV rollover crash, which also harmed its three passengers.

 Jentri Fowler, 19, of Cummings died of her injuries at Moscaic Life Care hospital in St. Joseph, Missouri, after being ejected from the vehicle at about 6 p.m. in the 13000 block of 214th Road, a rural area southwest of Cummings.